Reviews You Can Rely On

 Warmth

-When you're shopping for a down jacket, one of the most crucial considerations is how warm your prospective puffy coat actually is.
-While most manufacturers advertise some numbers to help quantify the warmth of a layer, it's important to be aware of a couple terms when deciding which puffer is the right one for you.
-The fill power refers to the quality and loft of the down, while the fill weight describes the actual amount of down in a jacket.
+When you're shopping for a down jacket, you want it to be appropriately warm for the climate you live in.
+To figure out how warm your prospective puffy coat actually is, you'll want to be familiar with a few terms.
+The fill power refers to the quality and loft, or fluffiness, of the down, while the fill weight describes the actual amount of down in a jacket.
+Both of these combined are what make a jacket more or less warm.

-If you need a particularly warm jacket and are willing to trade some versatility, the Rab Neutrino Pro is a fantastic garment for heat retention and is the warmest down jacket we tested.
-With a generous amount of 800+ fill power down, the Neutrino is built for those extremely cold days and boasts hydrophobic down treatment, which helps down retain its loft even if it gets wet.
-The warm and lightweight Feathered Friends Eos has 900+ fill power down, which is the highest-quality down in our review.
+Another particularly warm jacket is the Rab Neutrino Pro, which is a fantastic option for heat retention and warmth.
+With a generous amount of 800+ fill power down, the Neutrino is built for those extremely cold days and boasts hydrophobic down treatment that helps down retain its loft even if it gets wet.
+With both of these jackets, you'll trade some versatility, as they are too warm to wear in chilly, but not cold, spring and fall weather.

 down jacket men - the generous amount of 800 fill down in the rab neutrino pro makes...